airbnb/chronon/docs/source/ODMScenarios.md

 ## Introduction

-ODM (offline data management) is a Chronon component that improves the overall experience of creating and managing offline datasets that are powering your ML workflows.
+Chronon improves the overall experience of creating and managing offline datasets that are powering your ML workflows, with three core building blocks:

 1. **Logging** - for capturing online production features